 The Importance of Website Speed: Test Your Site Now

-With nearly every business on Earth having their own website and extensive online presence, the importance of website speed is becoming increasingly obvious.
+With nearly every business on Earth having its own website and extensive online presence, the importance of website speed is becoming increasingly obvious.
 Websites that load faster get more traffic, plain and simple.
 Obviously, when the user experience is much more streamlined, efficient, and pleasant, it’s a major step towards “delighting the customer/user,” one of the holy grails of digital marketing.

-- Those users tend to abandon a site if it’s not loaded in 3 seconds or less.
+- Those users tend to abandon a site if it’s not fully loaded in 3 seconds or less.

 - 79% of people shopping on the internet won’t return to a site if they’ve experienced problems previously.

 - 44% of digital customers will tell their friends if they have a negative or unpleasant experience on a website.

 The bottom line is, a few-second delay on your website or app could cost you dearly, in terms of future customers and sales, so test your website now!

 Tools and Resources For Determining Your Website’s Speed